-Get a crash course in Spanish food and culture as you taste your way through the market stalls, pastry shops, and eateries of central Madrid’s most charming neighborhoods.
+Get a crash course in Spanish food and culture as you taste your way through the market stalls and eateries of central Madrid’s most charming neighborhoods.
 Your expert local guide (and new foodie friend) will take you inside the decades-old establishments that define Madrid.
 Savor Spanish classics like hand-sliced Iberian ham and incredible freshly baked chorizo rolls.
 Navigate a traditional market like a local to sample seasonal produce, and bite into only-in-Madrid specialties such as a fried calamari sandwich.
 This Madrid food tour is your ultimate introduction to the city’s most unmissable bites.
 By the time you say goodbye to your guide and small group, you'll be ready to take on Madrid's food scene with confidence during the rest of your trip.

 Please arrive 15 minutes prior to the start of your tour, your guide will be waiting for you holding a red Devour Tours tote bag or sign.
 This tour meets at Plaza Santa Ana at the statue of Calderon de la Barca in front of the big, white hotel.